Mandatory Helmet Laws

 We keep a current list of mandatory helmet laws by state and local jurisdiction.

-The helmet law position adopted by the League of American Bicyclists in 1991, and still informative.
+The current helmet position paper of the League of American Bicyclists.

 Advice for anyone writing a new helmet law on what helmet standards to reference.

 We have a number of mandatory helmet laws from states and

 localities in the U.S. on our site, but are replacing them with direct links when available:

 Texts of Laws

 - We recommend looking at the Hernando, MS, law passed in 2010 as one that covers all the bases and has up-to-date language on standards.

 - Vancouver, Washington's all-ages law, Effective in March, 2008.
 It covers almost all the bases, and is well worth a look if you are drafting a law.
 We liked their treatment of helmet standards.

 - New Mexico's 2007 law covers tricycles, the only law to do so at the time it was passed.